 In the absence of a validated composite score for the PREM, the responses to the overarching question ‘overall in the past 3 months I have had a good experience of care for my arthritis’ has been reported.
-The low proportion of RA patients completing their PREM questionnaires after 3 months of follow up limits the ability to draw any substantial conclusions from the data supplied.
+The low proportion of RA patients completing their PREM questionnaires after 3 months of follow up again limits the ability to draw any substantial conclusions from the data supplied.
 The low data return rate is disappointing as the PREM is an important source of information on how trusts are meeting the needs of their patients.
 The low rate of data supply may relate to complexities linked with data collection processes.
-In order to protect patient confidentiality completed paper questionnaires had to be returned to individuals not directly involved in the patient’s clinical care and then uploaded to the database.
-These confidential processes for PREM data collection were considered essential by patient representatives contributing to the audit design in order to encourage honest feedback but may have impaired data capture.
+In order to protect patient confidentiality and encourage honest feedback completed paper questionnaires had to be returned to individuals not directly involved in the patient’s clinical care and then uploaded to the database.
+These confidential processes may have impaired data capture.

 Nearly one fifth of RA patients failed to supply a response to the question analysed for this report when returning the PREM questionnaire and the reasons for this are unclear.
-This question was at the end of a relatively long patient follow up questionnaire (which collected information on the RAID score and work issues as well as this PREM) and it is possible that this was a factor leading to low response rates.
 The PREM questionnaire was originally developed and tested for use after 12 months of specialist care and was modified for use at 3 months for this audit.
-The modification was approved by patient representatives involved in the audit design and, at the time of finalising the audit questionnaires, there were no alternative PREMs that had been validated or were appropriate for use.
 It is possible that patients did not feel able to provide the reasonably detailed feedback on their experiences after just 3 months of care.
+At the time of finalising the audit questionnaires, there were no alternative validated PREMs.

-The PREM data that are available are broadly re-assuring, however trusts are encouraged not to be complacent in interpreting these results as the predominance of positive responses could simply suggest that a more sensitive tool for assessing patient experience is required.
+The PREM data that are available are broadly re-assuring, however trusts are encouraged not to be complacent in interpreting these results.
 Of some reassurance only a small proportion of RA patients (1% nationally) reported that they disagreed or strongly disagreed with the PREM question on overall quality of care.
-Trusts receiving such feedback are, in particular, encouraged to examine responses to the individual components of the PREM, to explore mechanisms for gaining further feedback from patients and to review aspects of service provision that may impact upon patient experience.
+Trusts receiving such feedback are, in particular, encouraged to examine the full detail of the PREM data, to explore mechanisms for gaining further feedback from patients and to review aspects of service provision that may impact upon patient experience.

-Overall this national audit has provided clinicians with some feedback on clinician and patient reported outcomes, including information on ability to work, for their patients with RA and this is the first time such data has been available with national and regional benchmarking.
+Overall this national audit has provided clinicians with feedback on clinician and patient reported outcomes, including information on ability to work, for their patients with RA and this is the first time such data has been available with national and regional benchmarking.
 In addition some limited feedback on patient experience of rheumatology specialist services has been obtained.
 This audit has highlighted the difficulties in obtaining data within busy clinic settings and in particular highlights the difficulties in obtaining important patient derived information in such settings.

 The audit has revealed a clear need for the NHS to develop better systems for capturing, coding and integrating information from outpatient clinics, including measures of patient experience and outcome and measures of ability to work.